“Oh baby baby it’s a wild world. It’s hard to get by just upon a smile.”

 Tea for the Tillerman went on to sell over 3-million copies in the United States.
+It’s the kind of album you could drop the needle on and enjoy the whole thing.
 Many of its songs have become well-known over the years.

 Teaser and the Firecat (with another album cover featuring a drawing by Cat Stevens) gave us “Moonshadow”, “Morning Has Broken”, “The Wind” and “Peace Train”.
 I also bought most of his other albums in the 1970’s, but these two albums represent the best of his career.

 Cat Stevens developed a unique style, sometimes punctuating his songs with staccato singing, and dramatic dynamics.
 But the main aspect of his songs is that they were well written, and hold up after all these years.
 In fact, 47 years later, his songs have been used in dozens of television shows like “This Is Us”, and in dozens of movies like “Guardians of the Galaxy Vol. 2”.
 “This Is Us” featured “Where Do The Children Play”, “The Wind” and “Moonshadow”.
 “Galaxy” featured “Father And Son”.

 Cat Stevens sings “Father and Son” using a low calm voice for the father, and a higher more excited voice for the son.
 The father is trying to convince his son to live by the dreams of the father’s generation, and the son knows he must live life in his own way.